EasyVoice

 Featured Japanese voices

-Three popular Japanese voices — click through for samples and details.
+Three popular Japanese voices — listen to samples and explore details.

 AlphaPRO